 - A journal or note book & writing, drawing, coloring instruments including markers, colored pencils &/or crayons.

-- All camping gear including tent (unless staying in the lodge), bedding, sleeping gear, towels
+- All camping gear including tent, bedding, sleeping gear & towels – unless staying off-site.

 - A water bottle, any dietary or nutritional supplements needed, and a food offering for the optional Friday night potluck (if attending).